Pytheas: Circumstances of the voyage

 Pytheas was the first documented Mediterranean mariner to reach the British Isles.

 The start of Pytheas's voyage is unknown.
 The Carthaginians had closed the Strait of Gibraltar to all ships from other nations.
-Some historians, mainly of the late 19th century and before, therefore speculated that he must have traveled overland to the mouth of the Loire or the Garonne.
+Some historians, mainly of the late 19th century and early, speculated that he must have traveled overland to the mouth of the Loire or the Garonne.
 Others believed that, to avoid the Carthaginian blockade, he may have stayed close to land and sailed only at night, or taken advantage of a temporary lapse in the blockade.

 An alternate theory is that by the 4th century BC, the western Greeks, especially the Massaliotes, were on amicable terms with Carthage.
 In 348 BC, Carthage and Rome came to terms over the Sicilian Wars with a treaty defining their mutual interests.
 Rome could use Sicilian markets, Carthage could buy and sell goods at Rome, and slaves taken by Carthage from allies of Rome were to be set free.
 Rome was to stay out of the western Mediterranean, but these terms did not apply to Massalia, which had its own treaty.
 During the second half of the 4th century BC, the time of Pytheas' voyage, Massaliotes were presumably free to operate as they pleased; there is, at least, no evidence of conflict with Carthage in any of the sources that mention the voyage.

-The early part of Pytheas' voyage was outlined by statements of Eratosthenes that Strabo said are false because taken from Pytheas.
+The early part of Pytheas' voyage was outlined by statements of Eratosthenes that Strabo said are false because they were taken from Pytheas.
 Apparently, Pytheas said that tides ended at the "sacred promontory" (Hieron akrōtērion, or Sagres Point), and from there to Gades is said to be 5 days' sail.
 Strabo complained about this distance, and about Pytheas' portrayal of the exact location of Tartessos.
 Mention of these places in a journal of the voyage indicates that Pytheas passed through the Straits of Gibraltar and sailed north along the coast of Portugal.